Rocket engine: History of rocket engines

 Articles and books on the subject of rocketry appeared increasingly from the fifteenth through seventeenth centuries.
 In the sixteenth century, German military engineer Conrad Haas (1509–1576) wrote a manuscript which introduced the construction of multi-staged rockets.

 Rocket engines were also put in use by Tippu Sultan, the king of Mysore.
 These usually consisted of a tube of soft hammered iron about 8 in long and 1+1/2 to 3 in diameter, closed at one end, packed with black powder propellant and strapped to a shaft of bamboo about 4 ft long.
 A rocket carrying about one pound of powder could travel almost 1000 yd.
 These 'rockets', fitted with swords, would travel several meters in the air before coming down with sword edges facing the enemy.
 These were used very effectively against the British empire.

 Modern rocketry

 Slow development of this technology continued up to the later 19th century, when Russian Konstantin Tsiolkovsky first wrote about liquid-fuelled rocket engines.
 He was the first to develop the Tsiolkovsky rocket equation, though it was not published widely for some years.

 The modern solid- and liquid-fuelled engines became realities early in the 20th century, thanks to the American physicist Robert Goddard.
 Goddard was the first to use a De Laval nozzle on a solid-propellant (gunpowder) rocket engine, doubling the thrust and increasing the efficiency by a factor of about twenty-five.
 This was the birth of the modern rocket engine.
 He calculated from his independently derived rocket equation that a reasonably sized rocket, using solid fuel, could place a one-pound payload on the Moon.

-Fritz von Opel was instrumental in popularizing rockets as means of propulsion.
-In the 1920s, he initiated together with Max Valier, co-founder of the "Verein für Raumschiffahrt", the world's first rocket program, Opel-RAK, leading to speed records for automobiles, rail vehicles and the first manned rocket-powered flight in September of 1929.
-Months earlier in 1928, one of his rocket-powered prototypes, the Opel RAK2, reached piloted by von Opel himself at the AVUS speedway in Berlin a record speed of 238 km/h, watched by 3000 spectators and world media.
-A world record for rail vehicles was reached with RAK3 and a top speed of 256 km/h.
-After these successes, von Opel piloted the world's first public rocket-powered flight using Opel RAK.1, a rocket plane designed by Julius Hatry.
-World media reported on these efforts, including UNIVERSAL Newsreel of the US, causing as "Raketen-Rummel" or "Rocket Rumble" immense global public excitement, and in particular in Germany, where inter alia Wernher von Braun was highly influenced.
-The Great Depression led to an end of the Opel-RAK program, but Max Valier continued the efforts.
-After switching from solid-fuel to liquid-fuel rockets, he died while testing and is considered the first fatality of the dawning space age.